ibm-cloud-docs/resiliency/bcdr-approaches.md

 * Database read replicas are in-place, where available.
 * Minimal operation provides a faster RTO, since services are running and data is at least partially restored.

 Data backups are applied to the active DR services at a frequency that supports a more aggressive RTO.
-Backups can be automated through jobs run by {{site.data.keyword.codeenginefull_notm}}.
+Backups can be automated through jobs {{site.data.keyword.codeenginefull_notm}} run.

 If a disaster is called, the recovery of outstanding, unapplied backups is carried out and services are scaled to an appropriate level.
 If a read replica IBM Cloud Database is used, the read replica is transformed into a stand-alone copy.